 A unambiguous indication of oscillation effects would be the energy-dependent modulation of the survival probability p(E) caused by Earth matter effects (Lunardini and Smirnov, 2001).
 These effects can be revealed by wiggles in the energy spectra.
 In this respect, LENA benefit from a better energy resolution than MEMPHYS, which may be partially compensated by 10 times more statistics (Dighe et al., 2003b).
 The Earth effect would show up in the $\bar{\nu}e$ channel for the normal mass hierarchy, assuming that $\theta{13}$ is large (Tab.
 VII).
 Another possibility to establish the presence of Earth effects is to use the signal from two detectors if one of them sees the SN shadowed by the Earth and the other not.
 A comparison between the signal normalization in the two detectors might reveal Earth effects (Dighe et al., 2003a).
-The probability for observing a Galactic SN shadowed by the Earth as a function of the detector's geographic latitude depends only mildly on details of the Galactic SN distribution (Mirizzi et al., 2006).
-A location at the North Pole would be optimal with a shadowing probability of about 60%, but a far-northern location such as Pyhäsalmi in Finland, the proposed site for LENA, is almost equivalent (58%).
-One particular scenario consists of a large-volume scintillator detector located in Pyhäsalmi to measure the geo-neutrino flux in a continental location and another detector in Hawaii to measure it in an oceanic location.
-The probability that only one of them is shadowed exceeds 50% whereas the probability that at least one is shadowed is about 80%.
 The shock wave propagation can influence the Earth matter effect, producing a delayed effect 5-7 s after the core-bounce, in some particular situations (Lunardini and Smirnov, 2003) (Tab.
 VII).
+The supernova matter profile need not be smooth.
+Behind the shock-wave, convection and turbulence can cause significant stochastic density fluctuations which tend to cast a shadow by making other features, such as the shock front, unobservable in the density range covered by the turbulence.
+The quantitative relevance of this effect remains to be understood.

 As an important caveat, we mention that very recently it has been recognized that nonlinear oscillation effects caused by neutrino-neutrino interactions can have a dramatic impact on the neutrino flavor evolution for approximately the first 100 km above the neutrino sphere (Duan et al., 2006; Hannestad et al., 2006).
-The impact of these novel effects on the observable oscillation signatures has not yet been systematically stud-Therefore, our description of observable oscillation effects may need revision in the future as a better understanding of the consequences of these nonlinear effects develops.
+The impact of these novel effects on the observable oscillation signatures has not yet been systematically studied.
+Therefore, our description of observable oscillation effects may need revision in the future as a better understanding of the consequences of these nonlinear effects develops.
 Other interesting ideas have been studied in the literature, as the pointing of a SN by neutrinos (Tomas et al., 2003), determining its distance from the deleptonization burst that plays the role of a standard candle (Kachelriess et al., 2005), an early alert for an SN observatory exploiting the neutrino signal (Antonioli et al., 2004), and the detection of neutrinos from the last phases of a burning star (Odrzywolek et al., 2004).